Designing Transport-Level Encryption for Datacenter Networks: Evaluation

 \subsection{In-Kernel Client: NVMe-oF}

-In addition to user-space network applications like Redis, there exist in-kernel applications, such as NVMe-oF and NFS, that directly use the kernel TCP/IP suite.
-To show the applicability of \sdp, we added experimental support for it in NVMe-oF implemented in the Linux kernel.
-NVMe-oF is a remote block storage service to efficiently connect fast NVMe-based SSD devices and network clients.
-It is implemented in the kernel to avoid overheads of moving the data to the user space out of the kernel block layer and then moving the data back into the kernel to send it over TCP for read requests.
+To show the applicability of \sdp to in-kernel applications, we added experimental support for it in NVMe-oF.
+NVMe-oF is a remote block storage service to connect fast NVMe-based SSD devices and network clients.
+It is implemented in the kernel to avoid moving the data between the user and kernel spaces.
+If the NVMe-OF stack was implemented in user space, to handle a read request, the data needs to be moved out of the kernel block layer and then moving the data back into the kernel to send it over TCP.

 Similar to Redis, the most effort was about supporting \homa, and once it was done, \sdp support was trivial.
-However, supporting \homa was harder than Redis due to the lack of \homa APIs for kernel clients whereas such APIs are available in TCP.
-We needed to implement the kernel-version of \homa APIs, but it was still trivial because most of the work was replacing the user-kernel crossing memory copy calls (e.g., \texttt{copy\_from\_user}) into in-kernel ones (\texttt{memcpy}).
+It was slightly harder than Redis due to the lack of \homa APIs for kernel clients, which we thus implemented.
+We needed to modify the NVMe-oF layer, because it expects stream abstraction of the network I/O, whereas \sdp inherits \homa's RPC abstraction.

-We needed to modify the NVMe-over-TCP implementation, because it expects stream abstraction of the data for networking, whereas \sdp inherits \homa's RPC abstraction.
-Our NVMe-over-Homa/\sdp works as following.
-When a client issues a write request, the server replies with \emph{right-to-transmit} capsule which is the same as TCP.
-The client then sends a data payload as a request, and in response, the server replies with another right-to-transmit capsule.
-With TCP, the client would continuously send data payloads after getting the first right-to-transmit, which can be in multiple TCP packets.
-Finally, once all the expected data has been sent, the server replies to the last data payload with an \emph{end} capsule, as in the TCP case.
-Reads are handled in a similar way.
 Since the NVMe stack is implemented inside the Linux kernel block layer, we can use unmodified client applications on top of it.

 Our current implementation is in early stage and still expensive, including one extra data copy compared to TCP and lack of support for multiple I/O queues.